paksu/kafka-jolokia-telegraf-collector/README.md

 Parses Kafka Broker JMX metrics exposed via jolokia and converts them to a set of InfluxDB Line protocol metrics

-Currently supports at least Kafka 0.9 and Influxdb 0.13.
+Currently supports at least Kafka versions 0.9 or newer and Influxdb 0.13 or newer.
 May support older Kafka but not tested

 - https://jolokia.org
 - https://docs.influxdata.com/influxdb/v0.13/write_protocols/line/